peter1357908/cosc-60-final-project/Protocol.md

 This packet (and all packets are) is a fixed size, where the last packet in the stream is 0-padded.
-Once the downlaoding node has acknowledged as many packets as the file is specified to have, it knows it has all of the file and the download will end.
+Once the downlaoding node has acknowledged as many packets as the file is specified to have, it knows it has all of the file and the file-transfer will end.